zakkarry/cross-seed-seedbox-builder/README.md

 ## This is my first time, what do I do?

-Follo wthe instructions below in order, and make sure you choose the correct versions.
+Follow the instructions below in order, and make sure you choose the correct versions.
 If you have any issues, feel free to come visit us [at our discord](https://discord.gg/jpbUFzS5Wb).

 ### Versions of the following software need to be explicitly followed!